 Combustion engine based cars need two main elements in order to run: air and fuel.
 Whenever there’s a shortage of either element in the mix, the engine either stops functioning or lowers efficiency.

-The throttle body acts like a gateway for fresh air to be drawn into the engine.
+The throttle body acts as a gateway for fresh air to be drawn into the engine.
 However, the air outside is definitely not pure.
 Various particles can pass through the air filter and create deposits around the throttle body, causing irregularities when the engine is running.

-Symptoms of a dirty throttle body
+Symptoms of a Dirty Throttle Body

 There are some obvious signs indicating a dirty throttle body and you don’t have to be a car mechanic to spot them.